NodeDiver/subscriptn-simple/docs/tools/claude-code/README.md

 ## Overview

 Claude Code is Anthropic's official CLI for Claude AI integration into development workflows.
-This project uses Claude Code for:
+The Bitinfrashop project uses Claude Code for:
 - **Code Generation**: Creating new features and components
 - **Code Review**: Analyzing code quality and suggesting improvements
 - **Documentation**: Generating and maintaining project documentation